Codeurs2020/react-movie-app/README.md

     },2000);
   }
 ```
-Now we can use `this.state.movies` instead of just `movies` variable when renders
+Now we can use `this.state.movies` instead of just `movies` variable when renders.
 ```javascript
     render() {
       return (